- Types & Symptoms of Lymphoma in Cats

 There are multiple different types of lymphoma in cats, but these types refer more to the location of the blood cancer, rather than identifying unique forms of the cancer.
 Most cases of the condition take place within the digestive tract, too.

-The five main types include…
+The five main forms of Lymphoma include…

 - Feline Mediastinal